intersystems/git-source-control/README.md

 again for more information.
 ```
 It is important for the namespace temp folder to be owned by the user IRIS runs as.
 (On Unix, commonly irisusr; on Windows, generally a designated service account or SYSTEM.)
 Setting this config flag is unlikely to actually help; just make sure the ownership is correct.

+#### Interacting with Remotes
+If you want to interact with remotes from VSCode/Studio directly (e.g., to push/pull), you must use ssh (rather than https), create a public/private key pair to identify the instance (not yourself), configure the private key file for use in Settings, and configure the public key as a deploy key in the remote(s).

+#### IRIS Privileges
+For developers to be able to run this extension, they'll need the USE privilege on %System_Callout.

 ### Setting up multiple GitHub deploy keys on one machine